17 Beautiful Picnic Spots in the Blue Mountains

 Lincoln Rock

-Lincoln Rock is a great sunset picnic spot, but you are unlikely to have it to yourself.
-This area, also known as flat rock, became Instafamous in recent years.
+Lincoln Rock, aka flat rock, is a great spot for a sunset picnic.
+However you are unlikely to have it to yourself.
+This area became Instafamous in recent years so usually draws a crowd on weekends.

 Lincoln Rock Flat Rock in the Blue Mountains